Skip to main content

 SEO Benefits

-• • Captures "near me" searches
+• • Can help capture "near me" searches

-• • Improves local pack visibility
+• • Can improve local pack visibility (alongside Google Business Profile optimization)

-• • Increases click-through rates
+• • Can increase click-through rates by showing more relevant results

 Cross-Channel Internal Linking